 Frequently asked questions

 Yes, the strawberry puree needs to be cooked down before adding to the batter.
 The reason we cook the strawberry puree is to remove excess liquid that weighs down the batter and makes it too wet to rise properly in the oven.
-It also concentrates the strawberry flavor.
+This process also concentrates the strawberry flavor.

 No. Strawberry jam and strawberry puree aren't the same when it comes to this recipe.
-Strawberry jam is sweetened and contains other ingredients that dilute the strawberry flavor slightly.
-Cooked down strawberry puree has a very concentrated, almost tart strawberry flavor (since no sugar has been added).
-Think of strawberry puree like vanilla extract - it doesn't taste great on its own but makes the finished cake taste wonderful.
+Strawberry jam is sweetened and contains other ingredients that dilute the strawberry flavor.
+Cooked down strawberry puree has a concentrated, almost tart, strawberry flavor.
+Think of the strawberry puree like vanilla extract or lemon zest - these ingredients don't taste great on their own, but add great flavor to the finished cake.

 I don't recommend it if you're looking for a strawberry flavored cake.
-This methods works, but then you're just making a vanilla cake with diced strawberries.
+While this methods works, your cake will taste like vanilla cake with diced strawberries throughout.

 This recipe works with a 9x13 baking pan with 2-inch tall sides or a 13x18 sheet pan with 1-inch tall sides.
 Here are the cake pans I recommend for sheet cakes: